1990 Dallas Cowboys season: Porkchop Bowl

-The Porkchop Bowl was the NFL matchup between the Philadelphia Eagles and Dallas Cowboys which followed the infamous Bounty Bowl II.
+The Porkchop Bowl was the NFL matchup between the Philadelphia Eagles and Dallas Cowboys which followed the Bounty Bowl II.

-Even though almost a year had transpired since the notorious "Bounty Bowl" games, the vitriolic rivalry between the two teams was still firmly in Cowboys fans' memories.
-And this was the first encounter since Cowboys players and coaches were relentlessly pelted by snowballs during that last meeting at Philadelphia's Veterans Stadium.

-The week before game day in Dallas, Philadelphia head coach Buddy Ryan and Ted Plumb, his offensive coordinator, were out for dinner.
-Coach Ryan was dining on pork chops and started to choke.
+The week before game day in Dallas, Philadelphia head coach Buddy Ryan and offensive coordinator Ted Plumb went out for dinner.
+Ryan was dining on pork chops and started to choke.
 Plumb quickly initiated the Heimlich maneuver and saved Ryan's life.
-Word of the incident spread in Dallas, and hatred by Dallas fans was so fevered towards Ryan that former Cowboys' president Tex Schramm dubbed the pending game on October 28 the "Porkchop Bowl."
-When the game began, Dallas fans tossed pork chops and similar simulated meat products from the stands toward the Eagles bench.
+Word of the incident spread in Dallas, and Cowboys' president Tex Schramm dubbed the pending game on October 28 the "Porkchop Bowl."
 The final score was 21–20 in favor of the Eagles.